- Admission Information

 This course covers the fundamental law and principles related to land conservation.
 It is a research based class, and students are responsible for researching and presenting information regarding a specific conservation project.
 This course will provide all the background necessary to allow students to conduct a meaningful research foray in the land conservation area.
 3 semester hours

 An examination of public controls and powers used in the regulation of privately owned land.
 The master plan, the official map, subdivision regulation, zoning, eminent domain, and urban renewal are planning techniques that are analyzed which restrict the private use of land.
 Special problems in land use planning also studied include exclusionary zoning; slow growth ordinances; regulation of aesthetics; regulation of natural resources development; and inverse condemnation.
 3 semester hours

 Acquisition of title to and development of deposits of hard minerals and energy resources under the mining and mineral leasing laws of the federal and state governments in the western United States, with emphasis upon the practices and procedures of the various proprietary and regulatory agencies responsible for the management and administration of public lands.
 Resolution of competitive demands for exclusive and multiple use of public lands for mineral production and conservation, and for other public and private purposes.
 3 semester hours

 Natural Resources Law

 Students survey the primary natural resources subject matter areas: water law; mining law; oil and gas law; public land law; environmental law; and energy law.
 The course is designed primarily for students who wish to have an introduction to and an overview of the entire natural resources law area in one course.
-Three semester hours.
+3 semester hours

 Natural Resources Distinguished Practitioner Seminar